Dzuni1/SesameX-Health-Assistant-/README.md

 - Emergency services based on user location
 - Natural and empathetic AI conversations

+**Note:** SesameX is not a medical professional and does not replace professional healthcare.
+It provides guidance and refers users to medical services when necessary.

 ### Technologies Used
 - Botpress
 - Large Language Model (LLM integration)